Ali-Kerem-Kol/Generic-Linked-List-in-Cpp/README.md

 ## Features and Examples

-  * Create an empty List
+  * Create an empty List.

   ```cpp
   // Example: Create an empty List of strings with the name "names"
   LinkedList<string> *names = new LinkedList<string>();
   ```

-  * Get the current List state: empty or not empty
+  * Get the current List state: empty or not empty.

   ```cpp
   bool isEmpty = names->isEmpty();
   ```

-  * Get the current size of the List
+  * Get the current size of the List.

   ```cpp
   int size = names->count();
   ```

-  * Get the first data in the list
+  * Get the first data in the list.

   ```cpp
   string firstName = names->first();
   ```

-  * Get the last data in the list
+  * Get the last data in the list.

   ```cpp
   string lastName = names->last();
   ```

-  * Add a New Value to the End of the List
+  * Add a New Value to the End of the List.

   ```cpp
   names->add(value);